antonio-mastropaolo/snippet-summarization-pt-transformers/README.md

 ### Repository Structure:

-  - <a href="https://github.com/snippet-summarization/icse23/tree/main/Code">Code</a> contains the code we developed for both parts of the approach.
-In other words, under <a href="https://github.com/snippet-summarization/icse23/tree/main/Code/Linking">Code/Linking</a> you can find the code concerning the automatic classification of code comments and likage to the documented code, while <a href="https://github.com/snippet-summarization/icse23/tree/main/Code/Code-Snippet-Summarizers/T5">Code/Code-Snippet-Summerizers</a> contains the code for training and testing **STUNT** (i.e, the T5-based model in charge of documenting code snippets).
-We also publicly release the code implementing the baseline, <a href="https://github.com/snippet-summarization/icse23/tree/main/Code/Code-Snippet-Summarizers/IR-Jaccard">Code/Code-Snippet-Summerizers/IR-Jaccard</a>.
+  - <a href="https://github.com/snippet-summarization/scs-pt-transformers/tree/main/Code">Code</a> contains the code we developed for both parts of the approach.
+In other words, under <a href="https://github.com/snippet-summarization/scs-pt-transformers/tree/main/Code/Linking">Code/Linking</a> you can find the code concerning the automatic classification of code comments and linkage to the documented code, while <a href="https://github.com/snippet-summarization/scs-pt-transformers/tree/main/Code/Code-Snippet-Summarizers/T5">Code/Code-Snippet-Summerizers</a> contains the code for training and testing **STUNT** (i.e, the T5-based model in charge of documenting code snippets).
+We also publicly release the code implementing the baseline, <a href="https://github.com/snippet-summarization/scs-pt-transformers/tree/main/Code/Code-Snippet-Summarizers/IR-Jaccard">Code/Code-Snippet-Summerizers/IR-Jaccard</a>.
-  Finally, under <a href="https://github.com/snippet-summarization/icse23/tree/main/Code/Eval">Eval</a>, we release the code used to evaluate the models when summarizing a code snippet.
+  Finally, under <a href="https://github.com/snippet-summarization/scs-pt-transformers/tree/main/Code/Eval">Eval</a>, we release the code used to evaluate the models when summarizing a code snippet.
 To this extent, we re-use the *bleu.py* file provided by Huang *et al.* in
   <a href="https://github.com/huangshh/RLComGen/blob/master/bleu.py">Towards automatically generating block comments for code snippets</a>.